 As an Assistant Coach, you are normally with the team that your child is on (unless you have more than one child in the program).
 You can be with a specific Head Coach if s/he requests you.
 Assistant coaches may not have a special player request (that is, in addition to your own child), unless they decide to become a Head Coach.

-If I am a Coach or an Assistant Coach and I have two (or more) children in different divisions, which team should I be on?
+If I am a Coach or an Assistant Coach and I have two (or more) children in different divisions, on which team should I volunteer?

 Characteristically, the younger the child, the more attention is needed; therefore, we encourage head coaches and assistant coaches to participate on the youngest child's team.

-If I move my child up a division, can I request to be on a particular team?
+If I move my child up a division, can I request they be on a particular team?

 Your child will be placed on a team randomly unless you volunteer to be a Head Coach.

 Last season we were on “Coach Brown’s” team.
 Can my child be on his team this year too?

 “Coach Brown” can only make one special request.
 If he selects your child as his special request, then your child would be on his team.
 Otherwise, we let the computer balance the teams automatically.
 You may be surprised how many new friends your child (and you!) will make!

 For carpool reasons, my child needs to be on so-and-so's team.

 The practices and games take place at the same time for everyone, so rest assured that you can still carpool with children on different teams.
 If the special request is important to you, we encourage you to volunteer as a Head Coach.